-In November 2016, the Company received a \$5 million prepayment from a legacy stockholder for product from Origin 1 pursuant to an Offtake Agreement (see Note 11).
+In November 2016, the Company received a \$5.0 million prepayment from a Legacy Origin stockholder for product from Origin 1 pursuant to an Offtake Agreement.
 The prepayment is to be credited against the purchase of products from Origin 1 over the term of the Offtake Agreement.
 Specifically, repayment is effected by applying a credit to product purchases each month over the first five years of operation of Origin 1 up to \$7.5 million, which is equal to 150% of the prepayment amount.
 If product purchases are not sufficient to recover the advances, the application of the credit to purchases as payment of the advances will continue until fully repaid.
 The prepayment is secured by a note to be repaid in cash in the event the prepayment cannot be credited against the purchase of product, for example, if Origin 1 is never constructed.
-The note is collateralized substantially by Origin 1 and other assets of Origin Material Canada Pioneer

-Limited.
-If repaid in cash, the note bears an annual interest rate of the three-month London Interbank Offered Rate (LIBOR) plus 0.25% (0.38% at March 31, 2022) and matures five years from the commercial operation date of Origin 1.
-At March 31, 2022 and December 31, 2021 the total note principal outstanding was \$5.1 million and accrued interest outstanding was \$0.1 million.
+The note is collateralized substantially by Origin 1 and other assets of Origin Material Canada Pioneer Limited.
+If repaid in cash, the note bears an annual interest rate of the three-month London Interbank Offered Rate ("LIBOR") plus 0.25% (0.38% at June 30, 2022) and matures five years from the commercial operation date of Origin 1.
+At June 30, 2022 and December 31, 2021 the total note principal outstanding was \$5.1 million and accrued interest outstanding was \$0.2 million and \$0.1 million, respectively.